ETAO International Co. Ltd. (ETAO) Shares Decline Despite Market Challenges - News Heater

 ETAO’s Market Performance

-During the last 5 trading sessions, ETAO rose by +6.24%, in comparison to the 20-day moving average, which settled at $0.4909.
+During the last 5 trading sessions, ETAO fell by -25.53%, in comparison to the 20-day moving average, which settled at $0.4716.
 In addition, ETAO International Co.
-Ltd. saw -95.38% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -96.54% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ETAO